the-coded/codex-ai/pkg/changelog/prompt.md

 4. What security implications do the changes have?
 5. What performance impacts to consider?
 6. What documentation needs to be updated?
+7. Is there a TAG_VERSION in the commit message to use for versioning?
 </thinking_prompts>

 <validation>